ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d2 - a - (REVIEW) React - Hooks and Lifecycle.md

 - Introduce useEffect()

-  > Sometimes, we want to run some additional code after React has updated the DOM.
+  > useEffect hook allows you to execute code at different stages of the lifecycle

-  > useEffect Hook allows you to run side effects during all three lifecycle phases.
+  > E.g. execute some additional code after React has updated the DOM.

   ```js